hasindu2008/slow5lib/docs/slow5_api/slow5.md

 ## DESCRIPTION

 slow5lib is a library for reading and writing SLOW5 files.
+Compiling slow5lib requires a C compiler that conforms to at least c99 standard with X/Open 7, incorporating POSIX 2008 extension support.

 ### High-level API for reading SLOW5 files